-- 1 Somebody was crying. - 2 While I was watching the programme, I suddenly heard a loud noise. - 3 I went towards the kitchen. - 4 I studied in my room for an hour or two and then I had dinner. - a a completed action in the past. - b two completed actions in the past that happened one after the other. - c an activity in progress in the past. - d an activity in progress in the past interrupted by a sudden action.

-1b Complete this rule in your notebook.
+- la Look at sentences 1-4 and match them with the explanation of their uses in a-d.
+Write the answers in your notebook. - 1 Somebody was crying. - 2 While I was watching the programme, I suddenly heard a loud noise. - 3 I went towards the kitchen. - 4 I studied in my room for an hour or two and then I had dinner. - a a completed action in the past. - b two completed actions in the past that happened one after the other. - c an activity in progress in the past. - d an activity in progress in the past interrupted by a sudden action. - 1b Complete this rule in your notebook.

-We make the past continuous with the past simple of 💹 + verb -ing
+We make the past continuous with the past simple of + verb -ing

 - 2 What were these people doing yesterday at 6:30 pm?
-Write complete sentences in your notebook.

-- 1 Rachel and Kate / buy clothes.
+Write complete sentences in your notebook. - 1 Rachel and Kate / buy clothes.

-- 2 Joe's dad / not make the dinner.

-- 3 Kim / run in the park.

-- 4 We / not watch TV.

-- 5 We / do homework.
+Rachel and Kate were buying clothes. - 2 Joe's dad / not make the dinner.
+Joe's dad wasn't making the dinner. - 3 Kim / run in the park.
+Kim was running in the park. - 4 We / not watch TV.
+We weren't watching TV. - 5 We / do homework.

-- 6 Becky / swim.
+We were doing homework. - 6 Becky / swim.

-- 7 Sam and Beth / sit in the kitchen.
+Becky was swimming. - 7 Sam and Beth / sit in the kitchen.
+Sam and Beth were sitting in the kitchen.

-3 Write the questions and answers in your notebook.

-- 1 Rachel and Kate / swim?

-- 2 Joe's dad / make the dinner?

-- 3 What / Kim / do?

-TAXI

-- 4 Have you got good powers of observation and memory?
+- 3 Write the questions and answers in your notebook. - 1 Rachel and Kate / swim?
+Were Rachel and Kate swimming?
+No, they weren't. - 2 Joe's dad / make the dinner?
+Was Joe's dad making the dinner?
+No, he wasn't. - 3 What / Kim / do?
+What was Kim doing?
+She was running in the park. - 4 Have you got good powers of observation and memory?
 Look at the scene for two minutes.
 Then work with a partner.
 Close your book and list all the things that were happening.
-The pair with most sentences wins.
+The pair with most sentences wins

-- 4 Becky / swim?

-- 5 Where / Sam and Beth / sit?

-5 💬 Take it in turns.
+5 Take it in turns.
 One of you closes the book and the other asks questions about the scene.